Location: Ponder, TX

 Olivia has been working on potty training with her foster family but still needs time to improve her skills in this area.
 Due to her medication's side effects (increased thirst and urination) it complicates her potty training and inability to hold her bladder.
 It does help to have her on a very consistent potty break schedule and having frequent potty breaks helps her eliminate accidents - at *least* every 3-4 hours is best for helping avoid accidents.
 She may never be considered fully “potty trained” because she simply can’t always help it (especially so if her adoptive family is not very consistent in her potty routine) due to her medication's side effects.
 Olivia needs to have limited access to drinking water (hand offer only multiple times a day) due to limiting accidents and she has an obsession to drink and will forget to potty first.
 Olivie has done well with crate training when her foster family happens to leave the home and seems comfortable there with a fluffy blanket/bed to sleep on and nylabone or two to keep her busy during the night or daytime when her family is away from the home.
 If her family works away from the home during the daytime, again, she will need to be let out every 3-4 hours to avoid having accidents in her crate.
 Again, she does not do as well "holding it" due to the medications she takes for her medical condition.
 For her safety, we recommend that she keep a similar crating schedule when her humans are away from the home and/or she is left unsupervised so that she is safe and secure while no one is home.

-Medically, Olivia has a condition called Immune Mediated Polyarthritis (IMPA).
+Medically, Olivia has a condition called Immune Mediated Polyarthritis (IMPA; for more info on her condition: https://wagwalking.com/condition/immune-mediated-poly-arthritis ).
 Due to this her activity needs to be somewhat limited so as not to put excess stress on her joints.
 Her potential adopters will need to understand that her medical condition requires them to be diligent in treating her IMPA: she is on a lifelong Immunosuppressant drugs (approx cost is $26 a month for her meds).
 Her current daily regimen is Leflunomide and Prednisone and she requires bloodwork every 6 months for maintenance due to her medications.
 She is also on a daily joint supplement (Dogzymes Phytoflex) and should also remain on that for the remainder of her lifetime.
 Her current joint flareups are mostly controlled with her medications but she still has good days and bad days.
 With having an immune disorder, this also predisposes her to other potential illnesses, especially as she ages.
 Olivia Rose is spayed, microchipped is up to date on vaccinations/dewormings and heartworm preventative and has no other known health issues.

-Olivia’s ideal home will be a fenced in yard with no pool and/or near any size body of water, and no full flights of stairs (minimal stairs inside and outside are ok) to keep her from having joint flare ups.
+Olivia’s ideal home will be a fenced in yard with no pool and/or near any size body of water, and no full flights of stairs (minimal stairs inside and outside are okay) to keep her from having joint flare ups.
 If her people did not have a fenced yard, that's okay too, very short leashed harnessed walks (no collars) would be just fine.
 Her people will also need to prevent her from jumping on and off of furniture as much as possible in order to help prevent joint flare ups/damage that would result from her jumping a lot.
 Above all, she would prefer a family that likes to spend a LOT of time at home and will shower her with lots attention and cuddles.
 She does not travel well (due to the stress of her joints), and boarding at a facility is not an option for her due to stress, so she would likely require a dog sitter if her adoptive family were traveling out of town without her.
 Due to her need for so many potty breaks (every 3-4 hours minimum), she would also be really happy to live with a stay at home dog parent or someone who works from home.
 She could be a great pup to take to work so long as she was the only pup there (or can be kept separate from other dogs) and if it was a quiet and easy going work environment.
 If her people are not able to take her to work with them, no problem - she's completely happy sleeping the day away in her kennel with a nylabone to chew on as long as her people can arrange the necessary multiple (every 3-4 hours minimum) mid day potty breaks for her!

 If you feel like your family might be the perfect forever home for Olivia, please submit an adoption application for her today!!